Rishik-Y/rishik-y.github.io/GSoC/GSoC.md

 So what is the project on about? \
 In a very layman terms, it is making a existing screenshot tool making it cross compatible across all wayland based compositors from wlroots based compositors.

-Wayshot is a screen capture client for Wayland compositors (which in this instance act as servers) that implement the wlr-screencopy protocol (which at this point is mostly compositors based on the wlroots library like sway , river, etc).

 Now for those who didn't understand a single thing go through this first,\
 [What is Linux?](What_is_linux.md)